Samarth-Sharma-G/Special-Topics-297/Assignment 3/README.md

 ### 5. Continued Fine-Tuning from Custom Checkpoints

-I fine-tuned the **Gemma 2 (2B)** model from a custom checkpoint to showcase the ability to extend its knowledge for a chatbot use case, keeping the dataset and task size minimal for faster execution.
+I continued fine-tuning the **Mistral Nemo** model from a custom checkpoint to run some more steps for the Medical Advisor Usecase.

+<a href='https://youtu.be/E0SaalWoaR0'> Demo Link </a>

 ### 6. Fine-Tuning for Mental Health Chatbot Development